 September 3, 2004 - The federal Wilderness Act is forty years old today - a document with a lot of Minnesota connections.
 The Bill was first introduced in 1956 by Minnesota US Senator Hubert Humphrey.
 One its most visible supporters was Ely writer Sigurd Olson.
 Olson's biographer, David Backes, says Olson was controversial but respected.

-September 3, 2004 - America's Wilderness areas celebrate a birthday today.
-Forty years ago, President Lyndon Johnson signed The Wilderness Act - creating the nation's system of federally protected wilderness.
+September 3, 2004 - MPR’s Bob Kelleher traces the individuals and movement that led to the U.S. 1964 Wilderness Act, creating the nation's system of federally protected wilderness.
 Minnesota's Boundary Waters Canoe Area was one of the first.
-Several Minnesotans played prominent roles, including then US Senator Hubert Humphrey and a junior college administrator from Ely, named Sigurd Olson.
+Several Minnesotans played prominent roles, including then U.S. Senator Hubert Humphrey and a junior college administrator from Ely, named Sigurd Olson.

 July 17, 1998 -